 - Whisk together Gravy ingredients and set aside.

-- Trim Pork Chops, pat dry and season both sides well with Seasoned Salt.
+- Trim Pork Chops, pat dry and season both sides well with Seasoned Salt and then dredge through potato starch.

-Turn Pressure Cooker to Sauté or Browning and allow to heat.
-Add the oil to the Pressure Cooker cooking pot and when hot, sear both sides of Pork Chops, one at a time and then remove to plate.
+- Turn Pressure Cooker to Sauté or Browning and allow to heat.
+Add the oil to the Pressure Cooker cooking pot and when hot, sear both sides of Pork Chops, one at a time for 3 seconds each side.
+Remove Chops to a plate.
 Add Onions and Sauté for one minute.
 Add Garlic and Sauté for one more minute, being careful not to let the Garlic burn.

-Pour in the Gravy mixture and stir until butter is melted.
-Add in the Mushrooms and Pork Chops, along with any juice.
+- Add in the Mushrooms and gravy mixture and stir until butter is melted.
+Place pork chops into pot, along with any juice.

 - If making this a One Pot Meal, add the Prepared PIP Rice or potatoes now.